 Fidelity Advisor Overseas Fund overview

-The Fidelity Advisor Overseas Fund invests at least 80% of its net assets in common stocks of non-US issuers.
-The fund manager uses a combination of bottom-up and top-down research by applying fundamental analysis on each issuer’s financial condition and industry position.
-The fund also looks at market and economic conditions while constructing the portfolio.
+The Fidelity Advisor Overseas Fund (FAOAX) invests at least 80% of its net assets in the common stocks of non-US issuers.
+The fund manager uses a combination of bottom-up and top-down research by applying fundamental analysis on each issuer’s financial condition and industry position, as well as market and economic conditions while constructing the portfolio.

-The fund’s assets were spread across 193 holdings as of June 2016 and was managing assets worth $644 million as of July.
-As of June, its equity holdings included Astellas Pharma (ALPMY), Vodafone Group (VOD), ORIX (IX), Deutsche Telekom (DTEGY), and Diageo (DEO).
+The fund’s assets were spread across 201 holdings in April 2016 and the fund was managing $664.7 million in assets.
+In April, its equity holdings included Astellas Pharma (ALPMY), Vodafone Group (VOD), ORIX Corporation (IX), Deutsche Telekom (DTEGY), and Diageo (DEO).

 Portfolio changes in the Fidelity Advisor Overseas Fund

-The FAOAX has bet on the consumer discretionary sector as its top sectoral choice.
-The sector forms a fourth of the total assets.
-Information technology is second, followed by healthcare, which has replaced financials since we last reviewed the fund.
-These three sectors form 55.6% of the fund’s portfolio.
+The Fidelity Advisor Overseas Fund’s (FAOAX) top sectoral bet is the consumer discretionary sector, which forms one-fourth of the fund’s total assets.
+Information technology is second, followed by financials.
+These three sectors form 57% of the fund’s portfolio.

-How has the Fidelity Advisor Overseas Fund – Class A (FAOAX) fared in YTD 2016 and why has it fared so?
+How has the Fidelity Advisor Overseas Fund – Class A (FAOAX) fared in YTD 2016?
 Let’s look at that in the next article.